pivotal/docs-tap/getting-started.md

      kubectl apply -f resource-claims-rmq.yaml
     ```

-1. Ensure that the namespace is set up to use installed packages so that Application Workloads can
+1. Ensure that the namespace is set up to use installed packages so that application workloads can
 be created successfully.
 For more information, see [Set Up Developer Namespaces to Use Installed Packages](install-components.md#setup).

-The Application Operator is responsible for provisioning, upgrading, and deleting service
+The application operator is responsible for provisioning, upgrading, and deleting service
 resources:

-1. Create a `RabbitmqCluster` Service Instance that you can use to bind to your Application Workload.
+1. Create a `RabbitmqCluster` Service Instance that you can use to bind to your application workload.
 See the example below.

     ```yaml
     #rmq-1.yaml